Managing your money using the jam-jar approach

 - You’ll need to manage all your accounts carefully to ensure you stay in credit and don’t incur fees and changes.

-- Opening multiple accounts may affect your credit score.
+- Opening multiple accounts might affect your credit score.

 Choosing the right type of account